brotkrueml/form-country-select/Documentation/Developer/Index.rst

 .. _service-class:

-Country List Usage in Other Scenarios
+Country list usage in other scenarios
 =====================================

 It might be helpful to use the country list in other scenarios, e.g. an